LorenzoPiazza/HeraSDG-BigDataAnalyticsPipeline/README.md

   `hdfs debug recoverLease -path /tmp/premi/0/log`

 ### 4. Deploy Kafka on cluster (using Helm):
-- Firstly, add the [bitnami/kafka chart](https://artifacthub.io/packages/helm/bitnami/kafka) to the local Helm repository list:
+- Firstly, add the **bitnami/** Helm charts to the local Helm repository list:
 `helm repo add bitnami https://charts.bitnami.com/bitnami`
-- Then, deploy the release on the cluster, providing the custom values in the file my-kakfa-values.yaml:
+- Then, deploy a [bitnami/kafka](https://artifacthub.io/packages/helm/bitnami/kafka) release on the cluster, providing the custom values in the file /Kafka/my-kakfa-values.yaml:
-`helm install -f my-kafka-values.yaml my-kafka bitnami/kafka`
+`helm install -f /Kafka/my-kafka-values.yaml my-kafka bitnami/kafka`

     #### Setup the connection between the data_source (external to the cluster) and Kafka (internal to the cluster):
     Kafka is reachable using a K8s NodePort Service that expose the port 30001 on all the node of the cluster.